Policies and Guidelines

 Sending Rate Limits - describes the sending rate limits to external email addresses.

-The Western email system limits the rate at which messages can be sent to external email addresses.
+The Western email system limits the rate at which messages can be sent to email addresses.
 Email rate limits mitigate the impact of compromised hosts or accounts on our email system.
 These limits were carefully chosen to minimize the impact on legitimate email traffic, however some legitimate senders may be impacted.

 Current rate limits